JustinGaravel/duvel-page/README.md

 ## Usage

-For development, run `gulp serve`, which runs multiple development-related tasks, then launches your default browser and listens for changes.
+For development, run `yarn serve`, which runs multiple development-related tasks, then launches your default browser and listens for changes.

-For Production code, run `gulp build` and the code will appear in `/prod` in your project.
+For Production code, run `yarn build` and the code will appear in `/prod` in your project.

 ## Installation